 - Mood disruptions, such as constant irritability, brain fog, etc.

-Fortunately, sleep apnea is usually treated 100% with CPAP therapy, using a CPAP machine as shown in the picture above.
+Fortunately, sleep apnea is usually treated with CPAP therapy (pictured above).

-Another set of sleep disorders that will leave you feeling tired after a full night’s sleep are parasomnias.
-Parasomnias are disruptive sleep disorders that interfere with your circadian rhythm, and may impact sleep quality without your awareness of it.
+Another set of sleep disorders that will leave you feeling tired after a full night’s sleep is parasomnias.
+Parasomnias are disruptive sleep disorders that interfere with your circadian rhythm and may impact sleep quality without your awareness of it.
 They include the following disorders:

 - Restless leg syndrome